The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Introduction

 \section{Introduction}

-Following Bernstein-Zelevinsky \cite{BZ}, we define an $\ell$-space to be a topological space which is Hausdorff, locally compact, totally disconnected and secondly countable.
+Following Bernstein-Zelevinsky \cite{BZ}, we define an $\ell$-space to be a topological space which is Hausdorff, locally compact, totally disconnected and second-countable.
 An $\ell$-group is a topological group whose underlying topological space is an $\ell$-space.
 Let $G$ be an $\ell$-group acting on an $\ell$-space $X$.
 Let $D(X)^{\chi}$ be the space of $\chi$-invariant distributions on $X$